jenting/longhorn/enhancements/20210525-async-pull-backups.md

 ## Note

-With this enhancement, if the user configures a new remote backup store that already contains Longhorn backups, then the BackupVolume CR status and Backup CR status are updated when `time.Now() - the default BackupTarget CR spec.requestUpdateAt >= spec.pollInterval > 0`.
-The user might want to trigger it immediately.
+With this enhancement, the user might want to trigger run synchronization immediately.
 The ways are:
-1. Change the `backupstore-poll-interval` to a smaller value.
-2. Create a new backup.
+1. Updates the default BackupTarget CR `spec.forceSync = true` to synchronize the backup volumes.
+2. For each BackupVolume CR, update the `spec.forceSync = true` to synchronize the backup volumes status and backups.
+3. For each Backup CR, update the `spec.forceSync = true` to synchronize the backups status.